kingparra/hpfp/goals.rst

   figures/
   resources/

-  chapter-text.rst
-  interrogation.rst
+  chapter-text.rst  -- Source text, all paragraphs and sentences are numbered interrogation.rst -- Detailed analysis of the source text

-  checklist.rst
+  checklist.rst     -- Checklist of exercises
-  contents.rst
+  contents.rst      -- ToC at a high level

   notes.rst
-  outline.rst
-  questions.rst
+  outline.rst       -- A granular outline of the chapters structure questions.rst

 Each file listed above is related to one of